-- · Registered program session
+- Registered program session

-- · Buddy verification
+- Buddy verification

+- Photo release verification.
+Campers without a photo release will be provided with a wrist band that must be worn for the duration of time they are at camp.

 - · Individuals authorized to pick-up camper

-- · Camper mail dropped off
+- Camper mail dropped off